 The Alert Communicator (AC) receives alerts from the Alert Manager (AM).
 Endpoint devices are connected either directly or indirectly to the Alert Communicator (AC).
 The Alert Communicator (AC) may utilize a locally controlled or public infrastructure.

-The protocol for communication between the Alert Manager (AM) and the Alert Communicator (AC) is WCTP.
+The protocol for communication between the Alert Manager (AM) and the Alert Communicator (AC) shall be WCTP.

 The Alert Communicator may optionally take WCM related WCTP attachments from the Disseminate Alert [PCD-06] message and display an attached graphical snippet with appropriate and display data safe scaling to fit the display of the endpoint communication device or may take content from an evidentiary data attachment and synthesize an endpoint communication device display appropriate waveform graphical snippet and display it on the device.